kineticio/runnable/docs/guide/input-output.md

 ## Intuitive control flow

 I/O methods are designed to be used sequentially.
-This means that you can't ask another question based on the answer to the previous question.
+This means that you can ask another question based on the answer to the previous question.

 ```ts
 const execute = (io: InputOutput) => {